-The Legendary No-Knead Bread is Perfect for Kids
+No-Knead Bread is a Perfect Starting Place for Aspiring Bakers

 In praise of a crusty, modern-day icon that teaches glorious simplicity and patience.